-Snapchat loses $800 million after Rihanna responds to offensive ad
+Snapchat stock loses $800 million after Rihanna responds to offensive ad

 Rihanna is the latest celebrity to send Snap's stock sliding.

 The singer tore into the app on Thursday for allowing an offensive ad to appear on its platform.
 Her remark sent Snap (SNAP)'s stock down nearly 4%, erasing nearly $800 million from its market value.
-Snap's stock opened slightly down Friday.
+Snap's stock closed down 1% on Friday.

 The ad in question was for the mobile game "Would You Rather?," and it presented users with two options: "Slap Rihanna" or "Punch Chris Brown."
 Brown pleaded guilty in 2009 to beating Rihanna during an argument while they were dating.